- As low as $217/Night

 - Condo

 Second floor two bedroom two bath beach condo with a handsome view of the marsh inlet water.
 Ideal beach get away!
 Tanger Outlets shopping is very close to the condo.
 4 blocks from the ocean.
 Very rather Condo great spot for the ideal vacation hideaway with friends or family.
 Spectacular vistas of the marsh.
 Free Wifi.
-Many great eateries and impressive attractions are very close by.
+Many great eateries and magnificent attractions are very close by.
 Awesome Beach Condo.
 Golf Carts & Motorcycle’s are not allowed on property.

 About the Area